 If you prefer sculptures instead of paintings, you can change one of the museums within the 4-day Paris itinerary with one of the very best sculpture museums in the world – the Rodin Museum.

 Opened in 1919, the museum is dedicated to the works of the French sculptor Auguste Rodin who is considered among the most prominent sculptors of all times.
 His most influential masterpieces – The Gates of Hell, The Kiss, and my favorite, The Thinker can all be found in the museum.

 Les Invalides used to be a royal chapel commissioned by Louis XIV and completed in 1677.
 In 1800, Napoleon turned the place into a pantheon of military glories.
 Today, the building hosts the Military Museum of Paris, the biggest attraction of which is the tomb of Napoleon himself!

-If you’re ready to sacrifice a whole day in Paris for a day-trip, there are plenty of picturesque villages, theme parks and chateaus around the city.
+If you’re ready to sacrifice one of your 4 days in Paris for a day trip, there are plenty of picturesque villages, theme parks, and chateaus around the city.
 Two of them, however, stand out:

-Lines for the Versailles Palace are not something to be taken lightly.
+Lines for the Palace Of Versailles are not something to be taken lightly.
 Just like most of the things in Paris, it’s best to get your online ticket beforehand.
 There are two types of tickets – with a fixed hour and without.
-Get the fixed hour ones.
-If you’re in time you go straight in, and if you’re not, your ticket is still valid, but you just have to wait on the line without fixed hours (the same one you have to wait if you get the other ticket).
+Get the fixed-hour ones.
+If you’re in time you go straight in, and if you’re not, your ticket is still valid, but you just have to wait in the no-fixed-hours line (the same one you have to wait if you get the other ticket).